xaur/decred-news/guidelines.md

 ### Media

+Criteria for "Selected articles" is an [open question](https://github.com/xaur/decred-news/issues/21).

-Informal criteria for "Selected articles": something you would recommend reading to a wide audience, something we don't know or a fresh look at something we know, any original research, content from community members, something that took more than 2 hours to write.
+Current informal criteria: something you would recommend reading to a wide audience, something we don't know or a fresh look at something we know, any original research, content from community members, something that took more than 2 hours to write.

 ### Community Discussions